 And CPS assumed he was lying.
 The CPS worker tells Chris that CPS is “going for a removal order” and so he needs to be honest, “is she (Raeanne) using, does she have an addiction?” asks the CPS worker.
 And Chris says no.

 Let’s stop again and consider what we have just seen.

 A very well dressed, educated, young social worker has uttered the word “addiction” about a new mom.
 Addiction.
 She also said “user.”
 But she also said “addiction.”
 And while you may think I am parsing hairs here, I am not.
 There is a world of difference between a “user” and an “addict.”

 I personally use alcohol.
 I am not an alcohol addict.
 And I hope I never am.
-(And being on antibiotics for a sinus infection at the moment, I am unfortunately not even using alcohol while watching this.
-I digress.)

 Putting aside which drugs are legal for use (by some people), this issue is important.
 Because there is a world of difference in the care and opportunity which can be provided for a casual “user” versus an “addict.”
 And there should be a world of difference in how we care for a new mother who uses a drug which has been declared illegal versus a new mother who is clearly an addict of that same drug.

 So far, the film makers have allowed two things to slip by in this particular case (won’t be the last either).
 Failing to divulge the results of the meconium analysis, the viewer is left to assume that the baby had cocaine in her system (maybe she did, maybe she didn’t).
 And now the viewer has the word “addiction” assigned to the mother.
-Coupled with a very nicely dressed, young and bright social worker, the viewer’s judgement has already been made against this mother.
+Coupled with a very nicely dressed, young and bright social worker, the viewer’s judgment has already been made against this mother.
 Perhaps it should be.
 Perhaps it should not be.